kh40sx/infoset/README.md

 2. URI of an existing site (`conf-available.example.conf`) running on port 80

 ## Starting Data Collection
+**NOTE!** You must have a valid configuration file placed in the `etc` directory before activating data collection.

 The `bin/agentsd.py` script starts all the configured data collection agents automatically.
 It will only attempt to start and monitor the agents that are `enabled` in the configuration file.

 The script can be started like this: